DontEver/personal-website/_pages/contact.md

 permalink: /contact/
 ---

 Have questions or want to get in touch?
-Fill out the form below to send me a message, or you can reach me directly at [admin@xinci.me](mailto:admin@xinci.me).
+Fill out the form below to send me a message, or you can reach me directly at [admin@xincima.com](mailto:admin@xincima.com).

 <form action="https://formspree.io/f/mzzbrzgn" method="POST">
   <label for="name">Your Name:</label>